houdabelefqih/cashcog-backend/README.md

  - You can also do nested queries/filtering:

- _Example: Give me all employees whose last name starts with an "A", and first name contains "Isa".
-If they have expenses, only give me the approved ones that were created on Jan 07, 2020 with a total amount <= 100._
+ _Example: Give me all employees whose last name starts with an "S", and first name contains "al".
+If they have expenses, only give me the ones with a total amount in the range [1000-4000] in a currency that contains the letter "M"._

   ```
     query {
-       employees(lastName_Istartswith: "A", firstName_Icontains: "Isa") {
+      employees(lastName_Istartswith: "S", firstName_Icontains: "al") {
         edges {
           node {
             uuid
             firstName
             lastName
-             expenses(amount_Lte : 100, createdAt_Date: "2020-01-07", status: "approved"){
+            expenses(currency_Icontains: "M",amount_Gte: 1000, amount_Lte: 4000) {
               edges {
                 node {
                   uuid
                   description
-                   approved
-                   createdAt
+                  status
+                  amount
+                  currency
                 }
               }
             }
           }
         }
       }
 }

   ```